 Qualifications required to teach in the Cook Islands

-- For secondary schools, a university degree in Education or any relevant discipline.
+- For secondary schools, a university degree in Education or any relevant discipline and a teaching qualification

-- For primary schools, a NZ Diploma of teaching.
+- For primary schools, a university degree in Education/Teaching

 Early Childhood – the focus and importance of Early Childhood Education in the Cook Islands.